The Science of Landing Page Optimization How to Double your Conversions

 Headline

-The first step in writing the best possible headline is to identify how users actually derive the best value out of your product.
+Value Prop: The first step in writing the best possible headline is to identify how users actually derive the best value out of your product.
 Once your value prop is clear, the next step becomes easy.

 Breaking it down, best way to sharpen your value prop is to answer these three questions: